Container-bound people will have to pay price: Nawaz

 The fifth resolution condemned the threatening and indecent language and tone of Prime Minister Imran Khan and read that the country’s top office deserved better conduct and the prime minister should ensure that he composed himself accordingly.

-Talking to the media, Rana Sana said the PML-N identified the arrest of its president an act of prejudice, vengeance, attempted insult and attack on democracy.
-He said not a single penny was spent nor an inch of land given in the project under which Shahbaz had been arrested.
-The case, he clarified, was based on a normative assumption that Shahbaz abused power by directing the cancellation of the contract, whereas the record showed that the Punjab Land Development Company (PLDC) cancelled the contract.
+Talking to media, Rana Sana said the PML-N identified the arrest of its president an act of prejudice, vengeance, attempted insult and attack on democracy.

-Rana Sana said the government policies against the country’s longstanding friendship with China and the CPEC would not be tolerated.
-He added that the CEC had also decided to take other opposition parties on board in the wake of ‘political victimisation’ by the government.
-He said Nawaz was the Quaid of PML-N and every leader, supporter and worker of the party had been working for democracy under his guidance, for which no amendment to any constitution was needed.
-He said Hamza and Abbasi would stage a protest in the wake of PTI’s attack on the current local government system.

 The meeting condemned the arrest of the party president and described it as an act of political victimisation and use of state institution (NAB) to level political scores and influence the upcoming by-elections.